ilg-physics-ucsb/physics6-manual/6CL/Lab2.md

 ::::::
 <!-- End of Exercise: Ray Tracing -->

-::::::Exercise

-In this exercise you will fill out a table to describe image placements in single-lens optical systems.
+In [Ex](#Ex-rayt2) you will fill out a table to describe image placements in single-lens optical systems.
 You will explore all possible scenarios to fill out the table below and fully characterize the behavior of convex and concave lenses.

+::::::Exercise rayt2

-1. Use the simulation SIM3 to explore the conditions in the tables below.
+ Use [Si](#Si-Concave) to explore the conditions in the tables below.
 Fill out the table by using the [Table Templates](https://docs.google.com/spreadsheets/d/1Cvw8Ov_A9N4cCR9wG04k_4OWk2SzO5Wo7_48GxVOHCQ/edit?usp=sharing).
 Notice that the first case is filled out for you as an example.

 ![Lens Characteristics Table](imgs/Lab2/Table.JPG)